 Why?
 I’m modeling how to help others.
 If I want my child to help me when I’m not feeling well, I need to help her when she doesn’t want to do chores, too.

-If a child doesn’t care about the family enough to help out without being rewarded or punished, how to get them to do chores should be the least of the parent’s worries.
+If a child doesn’t care about the family enough to help without being rewarded or punished, how to get them to do housework should be the least of the parent’s worries.

 The Harvard Grant Study actually finds that the number one predictor of adult success is having a close, nurturing relationship in childhood, not doing chores.
-If you don’t have such a relationship with your child, stop worrying about how to get them to do chores and start working on your relationship to create a secure attachment.
+If you don’t have such a parent-child relationship, stop worrying about how to get them to do chores and start working on your relationship to create a secure attachment.

 5. Thank Them